Delaware Lemon Law: Your Complete Legal Guide

 - Transmission malfunctions affecting vehicle operation

-- Brake system defects creating safety hazards
+- Brake system defects that create safety hazards

-- Steering problems impairing vehicle control
+- Steering problems that impair vehicle control

 - Electrical system failures affecting critical components

-- Fuel system leaks or persistent problems
+- Fuel system leaks or persistent fuel system issues

-- Airbag or safety system malfunctions
+- Airbag or safety restraint system malfunctions

-Extension of the 30-Day Limit
+Extension of the 30-Day Period

 Consumer Remedies: Refund vs. Replacement

 When a vehicle qualifies as a lemon under Delaware law, the consumer has the unqualified right to choose between two remedies under 6 Del.
 C. § 5003.
+The choice belongs entirely to the consumer, and the manufacturer cannot override it.

 Option 1: Replacement Vehicle